tiwarylab/mahler/README.md

 # MAHLER

-MAHLER (Metadynamics-Anchored Hybrid Learning for Engineering off-Rates) provides a command-line interface intended to orchestrate future simulation workflows.
-This repository currently offers a lightweight backbone that can be installed with `pip` and extended with new commands.
+MAHLER (Metadynamics-Anchored Hybrid Learning for Engineering off-Rates) provides a command-line interface for our method of reweighting IfMetaD trajectories for predicting antibody off-rates.

 ## Installation